nl-rse/website/content/groups.md

   - title: DCC @ TU Delft
     url: https://dcc.tudelft.nl/
-    research_goal: The TU Delft Digital Competence Centre (DCC) is an on-campus initiative to help researchers make research data FAIR, improve research software, and apply computing practices to increase the efficiency of the research process.
-The DCC is an initiative of the Open Science Programme at TU Delft designed to benefit researchers at all levels.
+    research_goal: The TU Delft Digital Competence Centre (DCC) is a central team of research data and software engineers that supports researchers across all faculties at TU Delft.
+The team offers expertise in FAIR data management, research software development, and effective computing practices to enhance research quality and efficiency.
+Their services include hands-on support for research projects, digital skills training, and an office hours service.
     group_size: 5-10
     group_focus: 80+%